-- 1. After completing the Annual Work Plan, complete the Uniform Budget.
-Specific directions are detailed within the first tab of the budget. - 2.
-All expenditure category totals must equal the totals on Section A: Budget Summary. - 3.
-For Expenditure Categories Personnel, Fringe Benefits, and Travel, the college must provide sufficient and detailed information as requested.
-Additional, more specific information may also be requested by the ICCB CTE liaison upon reviewing the submitted budget (ex. if Supplies or Equipment aren't detailed in the Annual Work Plan or the Budget). - 4.
+- 1. After completing the Annual Work Plan, complete the Uniform Budget spreadsheet.
+Specific directions are detailed within the first tab of the budget document. - 2.
+All expenditure category totals must equal the totals on Section A: Budget Summary. - For Expenditure Categories Personnel, Fringe Benefits, and Travel, the college must provide sufficient and detailed information as requested.
+Additionally, more specific information may also be requested by the ICCB CTE liaison upon reviewing the submitted budget (ex. if Supplies or Equipment aren't detailed in the Annual Work Plan or the Budget). - 4.
 Since the Annual Work Plan requires ample detail for each element and activity for the remaining expenditure categories, only a brief description of each item is necessary. - 5.
-For each expenditure category entry, cite the Work Plan Activity Number that is being fulfilled and where a detailed description can be found. - 6.
+For each expenditure category entry, cite the Performance Improvement Plan Activity Number or the Annual Activity Plan Activity Number that is being fulfilled and where a detailed description can be found. - 6.
 The Uniform Budget will not be accepted without the signed certification which is to be completed by the President, Chief Financial Officer, or another authorized signatory.
-The signatory page may be sent as a PDF.

-- 7. Do not PDF the remainder of the completed Uniform Budget; it must be uploaded to AmpliFund in Excel format. - 8.
-In addition to completing the Uniform Budget spreadsheet, the application budget must be completed in AmpliFund.
-Use the information in the "Section A" and "Section A Indirect" tabs of the completed FY2024 Postsecondary Perkins Uniform Budget to complete the budget in AmpliFund.
-Enter the estimated expenditures from the Section A tab of the Uniform Budget into the corresponding expenditure categories in AmpliFund. - The following expenditure categories are allowable for the Federal Postsecondary Perkins grant: Personnel, Fringe Benefits, Travel, Equipment, Supplies, Contractual Services, Consultant Services, Training and Education, Other, and Indirect Cost (General Administration may not exceed 5% of the total Federal allocation per Perkins Section 135(d)). - DO NOT enter expenses in the Construction, Occupancy (Rent and Utilities), Research and Development, Telecommunications, or Direct Administrative Costs categories in the application budget in AmpliFund.
-These categories are not applicable to the Federal Postsecondary grant.
+The signatory page may be uploaded to AmpliFund as a PDF. - 7.
+Do not convert the remainder of the completed Uniform Budget to PDF; it must be uploaded to AmpliFund in Excel format. - In addition to completing the Uniform Budget spreadsheet, the application budget must be completed in AmpliFund.
+Use the information in the "Section A" tab of the completed FY2025 Postsecondary Perkins Uniform Budget to complete the budget in

+AmpliFund.
+Enter the estimated expenditures from the Section A tab of the Uniform Budget into the corresponding expenditure categories in AmpliFund.
+Note: The AmpliFund budget must have only one line item for each expenditure category - the total of the expenditure category from the Section A tab.
+Do not enter individual expenditures in the AmpliFund budget or the application will be returned for revision.

+The following expenditure categories are allowable for the Federal Postsecondary Perkins grant: Personnel, Fringe Benefits, Travel, Equipment, Supplies, Contractual Services, Consultant Services, Training and Education, Other, and Indirect Cost (General Administration - may not exceed 5% of the total Federal allocation per Perkins Section 135(d)).